-The Andolody laboratory is part of the Department of Reproductive Medicine and deals with semen analysis, post vasectomy checks and sperm cryopreservation.
+The Andrology laboratory is part of the Department of Reproductive Medicine and deals with semen analysis, retrograde examination, post vasectomy checks and sperm cryopreservation

 The Department of Reproductive Medicine

 Old Saint Mary’s Hospital

 Appointments Tel : (0161) 276 6473

 Results/Enquiries/Clinical Advice Tel : (0161) 276 6473

 The UKNEQAS Reproductive Science schemes are also run out of this laboratory.

 Reproductive Medicine is part of the Gynaecology services if you look up our location on the Trust website.